 The automatic wiper is a function that operates the wiper automatically when it starts to rain.
 It uses a raindrop detection sensor (rain sensor) to control the wiper.

 Normally a rain sensor is installed near the windshield, and combines near-infrared light and Si photodiode to detect raindrops.
-Hamamatsu offers optical semiconductor devices including infrared LEDs and Sihotodiodes, which can be configured in rain sensors.
+Hamamatsu offers optical semiconductor devices including infrared LEDs and Si photodiodes, which can be configured in rain sensors.

 When there are no raindrops on the windshield, infrared light emitted from the LED is reflected off the windshield surface and strikes the Si photodiode.
-When there are raindrops on the windshield, less infrared light strikes the Si photodiode, because infrared light has to pass through the raindrops.
+When there are raindrops on the windshield, less infrared light strikes the Si photodiode because infrared light has to pass through the raindrops.
 The principle of this mechanism is to identify whether or not there are raindrops (water).
-It also distinguishes between heavy rain and light rain based on the amount of light inputting to the Si photodiode, and in order to automatically control the speed of the wiper.
+It also distinguishes between heavy rain and light rain based on the amount of light input into the Si photodiode, and in order to automatically control the speed of the wiper.

 A Si photodiode that is applicable to lead-free solder reflow.
-It features wide operating/storage temperature (-40 to +125 ℃).
+It features a wide operating/storage temperature range (-40 to +125 ℃).
 Photosensitive area: 2 × 2 mm.

 You're headed to Hamamatsu Photonics website for JP (English).
 If you want to view an other country's site, the optimized information will be provided by selecting options below.